Pottery made to order | repair and restoration studio in Southern Delaware

 Seamless repair - rear (see repair step-by-step lesson)

-Using Pegs & Pins When Adhesive is Insufficient
+Pegs and Pins When Adhesive is Insufficient

-Repairing a statue, sculpture or figurine with a small cross-section requiring metal reinforcement using pins or pegs.
+Repairing a statue, sculpture or figurine with a small cross-section requires metal reinforcement using pins or pegs.
 This lesson will cover all the steps to complete seamless repairs including painting and glazing. ** This video showes some painting and glazing steps

-creating a slot across repair line
+creating a slot across repair line peg inserted and cemented

 Long brass peg along multiple handle breaks